economicanalysiswithmatrices/F-Society-Group-Project/README.md

 - Fix error codes regarding closing the figure early
 - Credit music in report
 - CHANGE NAME OF COW TO FROG
+- Change Win and lose text to something readable on every colour car
+- Change Win and lose font?